pranalideore1/pranalideore1/README.md

 - 👋 Hi, I’m @pranalideore1
 - 👀 I’m interested in marine microbiology especially microalgae and bacteria
-- 🌱 I’m currently learning to code beacsue tired of renewing GUI softwares annuall
+- 🌱 I’m currently learning to code beacsue tired of renewing GUI softwares annually

 <!---
 pranalideore1/pranalideore1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.